justinticktock/overwrite-author-name/readme.txt

 = Once I save I can't edit the post? =

 The standard wordpress capabilities define if you can edit a post/page once you have posted.
-This plugin if enabled will overwrite the author name, to re-edit the post/page users will need the 'edit_others_posts' or 'edit_others_pages' wordpress capability respectively.
+This plugin, if active, will overwrite the author name, to re-edit the post/page users will need the 'edit_others_posts' or 'edit_others_pages' wordpress capability respectively.

 == Screenshots ==